Stewardship & Building Natural :

 - Avoid Materials that contain any ‘Red List’ Chemicals.
 More Info.

 - Choose USA-based Materials and Production.
-Moving raw materials and finished goods adds to the carbon footprint.
+Moving raw materials and finished goods adds to carbon footprint.

 - Choose a Cradle to Cradle – Biodegradable or 100% Recycled product.